wrengels/XNomial/README.md

 XNomial
 =======

 Perform exact test for multinomial distribution.
+See package \dQuote{XNomial} on CRAN.